ExpenseBot

 The hardest part of claiming this deduction isn't understanding the rules — it's keeping track of every receipt for an entire year.
 Most people start strong in January and stop tracking by April.
 By recertification time, half the receipts are missing.

-ExpenseBot solves this by scanning your Gmail automatically.
-Every receipt that comes to your inbox — from CVS, Walgreens, your doctor's office, your dentist, Chewy (for service animal food), the eye doctor — gets captured, tagged as medical, and added to a single Google Sheet you own.
+ExpenseBot solves this by scanning your Gmail every day, in the background.
+Every new receipt — CVS, Walgreens, your doctor's office, your dentist, Amazon Pharmacy, Chewy for service animal food, the eye doctor, the audiologist — gets found, tagged as medical, and dropped into a Google Sheet in your own Drive.
+You'll check the sheet one day and notice expenses you'd already forgotten about sitting there, properly categorized.
+You didn't do anything.
+That's the point.

 See how it works on the HUD Medical Expense Tracker page, or learn more about how Gmail receipt scanning works.
 There's also a free expense tracker template if you'd rather track things manually in Google Sheets.